Choosing A Hunting Company

 - If your date requirements are flexible, you might ask for, or a company may offer you, a lower rate for taking a cancellation space.
 Remember that these dates may not be optimal for the best hunting but financial considerations may be your priority.

 - Bin the obviously dubious hunt companies - ones offering cheap hunts that contravene the legal hunt licences for the country, ones that state the prices may change due to exchange rate fluctuation (if the hunt is priced for the current year).
+Also you may like to bin the ones which have different trophy fees for different horn lengths - more on this in African Hunt Pricing.

 - Other statements of price alterations due to Government fee changes should be acceptable because there is not much a hunting company can do about it.
 If you don't think it is acceptable, it would be best to go to a country where the hunting is private and there is no Government involvement in pricing.